FlorianLoch/vscode-text-transform/README.md

 ---

-Currently there are two transformations included:
+Currently there are three transformations included:
 - to uppercase
 - to lowercase
+- to capitalcase

 ---